raven-dev-ops/accessible_education_software/README.md

 - `NEXT_PUBLIC_SHOW_STAGING_BANNER` – show a visible "staging" banner on that deploy.
 - `NEXT_PUBLIC_ENV_LABEL` – optional label shown on `/status` (e.g. `staging`, `prod-coming-soon`, `local`).
 - `OCR_SERVICE_URL` – base URL for the Python OCR service (e.g. `http://localhost:8000`).
-- `DATABASE_URL` – PostgreSQL connection string used by Prisma.
-Cloud SQL is private-IP only; use Cloud SQL Auth Proxy/connector from Netlify/functions or a reachable proxy endpoint.
+- `DATABASE_URL` - PostgreSQL connection string used by Prisma for optional relational storage (local Postgres or Cloud SQL via connector/proxy).
+In the current `cs-poc` deployment this is left unset so APIs run in demo/sample mode and Cloud Storage is the only active persistence layer.
 - `BRAILLE_ENGINE` (optional) – set to `liblouis` to enable server-side liblouis/Nemeth output for `/api/braille`; defaults to the fallback Grade 1 mapper.
 - `BRAILLE_LIBLOUIS_TABLE` (optional) – liblouis table to use (e.g. `nemeth`); defaults to `nemeth` when `BRAILLE_ENGINE=liblouis`.
 - `BRAILLE_LIBLOUIS_BIN` (optional) – path to the `lou_translate` binary if it is not on your PATH.